BLM offers Christmas tree permits for sale

 The Bureau of Land Management (BLM) is now offering Christmas tree permits for sale.

 Permits may be purchased between 7:45 a.m. and 4:30 p.m., Mon.-Fri. from any BLM Wyoming field office.
 The cost for a permit ranges from $5 to $10 per tree depending on the location and the size of tree.
-Up to a maximum of five Christmas trees can be purchased by an individual for personal use on BLM-administered lands.
+A minimum of one and up to a maximum of five Christmas trees can be individually purchased on a single permit for Christmas trees located on BLM-administered lands

 A BLM permit is valid for trees located on BLM lands only.
 Permits for U.S. Forest Service trees can also be obtained at some local BLM offices.